UnoVex11223/SQL-Practice/README.md

 ## 🚧 How This Repository is Structured

 This portfolio is organized into folders, each corresponding to a core SQL concept.
-Inside each folder, you'll find `.sql` files with my solutions to various problems, demonstrating that concept in action.
+Inside each folder, you'll find files with my solutions to various problems, demonstrating that concept in action.

 ---